dPys/PyNets/README.md

 df
 ```

-These dataframes can then be iteratively loaded and aggregated by row into a single dataframe, where there is 1 row per subject.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These dataframes can then be iteratively loaded and aggregated by row into a single dataframe, where there is 1 row per subject.
 Here is an example of what that code could look like (where 'frame' here is the aggregated df):
 ```python
 import glob
 import os